hashicorp/terraform-provider-aws/website/docs/d/imagebuilder_distribution_configuration.html.markdown

         * `snapshot_configuration` - Nested list of configurations for managing the number of snapshots that are created from pre-provisioned instances for the Windows AMI when faster launching is enabled.
             * `target_resource_count` - The number of pre-provisioned snapshots to keep on hand for a fast-launch enabled Windows AMI.
     * `launch_template_configuration` - Nested list of launch template configurations.
-        * `default` - Indicates whether the specified Amazon EC2 launch template is set as the default launch template.
+        * `default` - Whether the specified Amazon EC2 launch template is set as the default launch template.
         * `launch_template_id` - ID of the Amazon EC2 launch template.
         * `account_id` - The account ID that this configuration applies to.
     * `license_configuration_arns` - Set of Amazon Resource Names (ARNs) of License Manager License Configurations.